-How to Broadcast Video Over IPWhether you are a field reporter, a first responder, an up-and-coming citizen journalist or an even an event organizer with a message to deliver, you would be hard-pressed to find a more effective way to communicate your message than streaming video.
+How to Broadcast Video Over IPWhether you are a field reporter, a first responder, an up-and-coming citizen journalist or an even an event organizer with a message to deliver, you would be hard-pressed to find a more effective way to broadcast video over ip and better communicate your message than streaming video.

-It’s never been easier or faster to use video to connect with the public.
+It’s never been easier or faster to broadcast video over ip connected with the public.
 In fact, compared to the complexity and expense of alternatives like point-to-point microwave and satellite transmission, streaming a live report, emergency communication or even a trade show event via the internet is a piece of cake.

 What is video over IP?